apify/actor-whitepaper/README.md

-Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)**, arguably one of the most important software engineering paradigms that ushered the computer revolution:
+Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)**, arguably one of the most important software engineering paradigms that ushered the computer and internet revolution:

 1. **Make each program do one thing well**.
 To do a new job, build afresh rather than complicate old programs by adding new “features”.
 2. Expect the **output of every program to become the input to another**, as yet unknown, program.
 Don’t clutter output with extraneous information.
 Avoid stringently columnar or binary input formats.
 Don’t insist on interactive input.